-- Engaging in bullying that encourages a student to commit or attempt to commit suicide. - Inciting violence against a student through group bullying. - Releasing or threatening to release intimate visual material of a minor or a student who is 18 years of age or older without the student's consent. - Conduct that contains the elements of assault under Penal Code 22.01(a)(1) in retaliation against a school employee or volunteer. - Criminal mischief, if punishable as a felony. - Engaging in conduct that contains the elements of one of the following offenses against another student: - o Aggravated assault. - Sexual assault. - o Aggravated sexual assault. - o Murder. - o Capital murder. - o Criminal attempt to commit murder or capital murder. - Aggravated robbery. - Breach of computer security.
-(See glossary) - Engaging in conduct relating to a false alarm or report (including a bomb threat) or a terroristic threat involving a public school.
+- Engaging in bullying that encourages a student to commit or attempt to commit suicide. - Inciting violence against a student through group bullying. - Releasing or threatening to release intimate visual material of a minor or of a student who is 18 years of age or older without the student's consent. - Conduct that contains the elements of assault under Penal Code 22.01(a)(1) in retaliation against a school employee or volunteer. - Criminal mischief, if punishable as a felony. - Engaging in conduct that contains the elements of one of the following offenses against another student:

+0 assault.

+0 Sexual

+0 Aggravated sexual

+0 Murder.

+0 Capital murder.

+0 Criminal attempt to commit murder or capital murder.

+0 Aggravated ro obbery.

+• Breach of computer security.
+(See glossary)

+Engaging in conduct relating to a false alarm or report (including a bomb threat) or a terroristic threat involving a public school.